transcom/mymove/README.md

 The API that the Prime will use is authenticated via mutual TSL so there are a few things you need to do to interact with it in a local environment.

-1. Set the `MUTUAL_TLS_ENABLED` environment variable to a truthy value.
-One way to do this is to modify your .envrc.local with this content: `export MUTUAL_TLS_ENABLED=1`
-2. Make sure that the `primelocal` alias is setup for localhost.
+1. Make sure that the `primelocal` alias is setup for localhost.
 See [Setup:Hosts](#setup-hosts)
-3. run `make server_run`
+2. run `make server_run`
-4. Access the Prime API using the devlocal-mtls certs.
+3. Access the Prime API using the devlocal-mtls certs.
 There is a script that shows you how to do this with curl at `./scripts/prime-api`.
 For instance to call the `move-task-orders` endpoint, call `./scripts/prime-api move-task-orders`